+01924 316830

-Mental health support for adults with a learning disability - including Kirklees adult learning disability health service: 01924 316714
+Mental health support for adults with a learning disability

+Includes Kirklees adult learning disability health service.

+01924 316714

 Parent support groups and advice

 As a parent, carer or young person with SEND there are a number of services that offer independent advice and information to help you understand the complicated world of special educational needs.
 Please have a look at the different groups and services who can offer support and advice below.

 KIAS

 KIAS stands for the Kirklees Information Advice and Support service and is the name of the SENDIAS service in Kirklees.
 This is a service which has to be provided by law for families to get independent SEND information, advice and support.
 The service offers information, advice and support relating to a child or young person's Special Educational Needs and/or disability and is available to anybody living within the Kirklees area.

-You can contact KIAS by phone on 0300 3301504 or 01422 266141

-PCAN (Parents of Children with Additional Needs Making a Difference in Kirklees)
+You can contact KIAS by phone on 0300 3301504 or 01422 266141 PCAN (Parents of Children with Additional Needs Making a Difference in Kirklees)

 PCAN provides information to help families, a chance to meet and network with other parents through events and social media and works with local service providers to ensure that parents have their say in the design and delivery of local services for their children.
+Independent Provider of Special Education Advice (known as IPSEA)